- What should I do if my collections get wet or moldy?

 If there is active (wet or furry) or dried mold, follow the procedures outlined above: What should I do if my books get wet or moldy?

-Over time, musty odors will decrease when items are stored in cool environments with good air circulation and relative humidity between 40-65%.
+Over time, musty odors will decrease when items are stored with air circulation/exposure (i.e., not enclosed in a box or other packaging) in cool environments with a relative humidity between 35-55%.

-Additionally, you can: Increase the surface area of the book that is exposed to air -- stand hardcover books slightly open to allow pages to fan out for several days; Place book in a closed container with activated charcoal or baking soda (prevent the book from coming into contact with the charcoal or baking soda and check often to make sure there is no mold growth) for several days; Briefly expose book to sunlight, but only if the possibility of fading/discoloration/yellowing is acceptable.
+Additionally, you can: Maximize the surface area of the item that is exposed to air; Place the item in a closed container with activated charcoal or baking soda (prevent the item from coming into contact with the charcoal or baking soda and check often to make sure there is no mold growth) for several days; Briefly expose the item to sunlight, but only if the possibility of fading/discoloration/yellowing is acceptable.

 Isolate the book in a ziplock bag with as much of the air evacuated as possible.